WebPieApps/right-hand/react-helper.md

 - gh-pages - install this package as a dev dependencies for deploy app on github page
 - tutorial link -
 - add commands
+-  npm run deploy - it will deploy app on github page - changes should be there in main branch

 to be continued...